There are currently 20 UNESCO World Heritage Sites in Australia as of 2019. This includes 4 cultural sites, 12 natural sites, and 4 mixed sites.

 This island is what remains of a volcano that has gradually eroded over a 7-million year period.
 Some parts of the island are what is left of a volcanic eruption that happened half a million years ago.
 There are also several endemic species found in Lord Howe Island.
 All of these combine to Lord Howe Island being recognized as a UNESCO World Heritage Site for its natural importance in 1982.

 Macquarie Island (1997)

-Located in Tasmania, this is sole place in earth wherein you will see the mantle exposed above sea level.
+Located in Tasmania, this is the sole place on earth wherein you will see the mantle exposed above sea level.
 Moreover, there is also evidence of a seafloor spreading in Macquarie Island.
-Due to its value for geological study, the Macquarie Island was included in the UNESCO World Heritage Site list in 1997.
+Due to its value for geological study, Macquarie Island was included in the UNESCO World Heritage Site list in 1997.

 Ningaloo Coast and Reef (2011)

 This coral reef system in Western Australia is considered valuable for its natural and marine importance.
 Hence, it was included in the UNESCO World Heritage Sites list in 2011.
 There are over 700 species of fish and other endangered sea turtles that call Ningaloo Coast home.
 It also serves as an important migration route for various marine species such as the humpback whales, dolphins, manta rays and dugongs, to name a few.

 The Purnlulu National Park in Western Australia is a natural site recognized by UNESCO as a World Heritage Sites in 2003.
 The most prominent feature at this national park is the Bungle Bungle Range, which is a plateau that eroded to form into unique conical sandstone towers.
 Another major attraction in Purnlulu National Park is the large sandstone karst formation that is the largest in the world.
 This natural was added to the UNESCO list in 2003.